We Are New York Values

 • professionals in culinary arts, solar energy, construction, and community organizing particularly helpful for participants in transitional work program

-Borough: Queens (also has Manhattan locations)
+Borough: Queens (with some Manhattan locations)

 Mission: The Gathering for Justice is a social justice organization founded by Harry Belafonte in 2005.
 Led since 2010 by Executive Director Carmen Perez, The Gathering utilizes Kingian nonviolence as a social application for change and civic engagement.
 The organization is unique in that we provide direct services, engage artists and cultural leaders as foot soldiers in grassroots mobilization, and consult and advise on legislative and policy initiatives while organizing in local and national communities – all to sustain and build this Movement, the essence of which is grounded in the Movement for Racial Equality.
 Since 2013, The Gathering, and our social justice task force Justice League NYC, have been building justice initiatives on multiple fronts.
 Our work includes leading policy initiatives for police accountability; bringing in individuals and groups from diverse communities to organize as a ‘family coalition’ in order to capitalize on our combined power and build the agenda for sustained black and brown liberation; being the catalyst for the re-introduction of federal legislation to end racial profiling and stop the militarization of law enforcement; engaging a serious and sustained effort for Raise the Age in NY State; and creating a blueprint – in the form of a substantive list of demands – for criminal justice redress and accountability for NY City and State.

-Website: http://www.gatheringforjustice.org/volunteer
+Website: https://www.gatheringforjustice.org/justiceleaguenyc

 Email: nyjusticeleague@gmail.com